Timeline of the Lori Vallow Daybell story

 12 May 2023 - Vallow found guilty of first-degree murder, conspiracy to commit first-degree murder and grand theft over the deaths of her children.
 She was also found guilty of conspiracy to commit first-degree murder in the death of Tammy.

-31 July 2023 - Vallow is set to be sentenced in the Idaho case.
+31 July 2023 - Vallow is sentenced to five life terms without parole in the Idaho case.